Pet Trivia Questions and Answers

 A: Those owning cats, but that the total number of pet cats was higher than that of dogs.

-In 2013, pets outnumbered children by how much?
+, pets outnumbered children by how much?

 A: Four to one in the United States.